martonmoro/lox-interpreter-rs/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 This project is a feature-complete interpreter for the Lox programming language, implemented in idiomatic Rust.
-Based on Bob Nystrom's book ["Crafting Interpreters"](https://craftinginterpreters.com/), this implementation leverages Rust's strengths to create a memory-safe, performant interpreter with clean, maintainable code.
+Based on Robert Nystrom's book ["Crafting Interpreters"](https://craftinginterpreters.com/), this implementation leverages Rust's strengths to create a memory-safe, performant interpreter with clean, maintainable code.

 ## Features